 Meet our next explorers

-Swarm robotics starts from a different instinct.
-Nature rarely solves exploration with one perfect individual.
-Ant-colony optimisation grew from the way local trail reinforcement can become a useful search process.
-Honeybee swarms make collective decisions by sending many scouts into the world and letting evidence accumulate.
-Even slime mould network studies show how simple local reinforcement can produce efficient, fault-tolerant transport structures.
+Swarm robotics comes from a less heroic instinct.
+In nature, exploration is rarely handed to one flawless individual.
+Ant-colony optimisation formalised the idea that local trail reinforcement can become a competent search process.
+Honeybee swarms show how many partial reports can accumulate into a collective choice.
+Even slime mould network studies are useful here, because they show how repeated local reinforcement can produce transport networks that are both efficient and fairly tolerant of damage.

-The research question behind this page is whether that kind of distributed behaviour can be useful for a planetary mission.
-The simulator models rovers, aerial scouts and relay nodes on Mars-like terrain, then compares six coordination policies under energy limits, line-of-sight communication and agent failures.
-The goal is not just to cover a grid.
-It is to understand whether exploration can stay valuable when the world is rough and the team is imperfect.
+This project asks how far that logic can be pushed toward a planetary mission.
+The simulator models rovers, aerial scouts and relay nodes on Mars-inspired terrain, then compares six coordination policies under planetary constraints: energy limits, line-of-sight communication and permanent agent failures.
+Coverage matters, of course, but I treated it as the floor of the problem.
+The harder question is whether the search remains scientifically useful when the landscape is awkward and the team is no longer intact.

 The work is less about speed alone, and more about useful autonomy

 The research questions were written to keep that balance visible.
-They separate coverage from resilience and scalability, then ask whether the proposed policies actually improve the shape of the mission rather than only the final percentage printed at the end of a run.
+They separate coverage, resilience and scalability, then ask whether ARES and HERMES change the shape of the mission rather than only the last percentage printed at the end of a run.
+A pretty final number is nice; a mission that becomes useful earlier is more convincing.

 Can a heterogeneous swarm reach high coverage and scientific return under terrain, energy and communication constraints?